Last Updated 4:00pm, 17 November 2020

 New guidance for Council meetings

-Remote attendance is permitted as long as certain conditions are satisfied.
+Remote attendance is now allowed as long as certain conditions are satisfied.
 These include that the members in attendance are able to hear and be heard by the other members in attendance.
 Also, being able to hear and be heard by any members of the public entitled to attend the meeting (in line with the public participation scheme).

 A visual solution is preferred, but audio is sufficient.

 Devon County Council meetings

 In view of this new guidance, a number of key meetings (Cabinet, scrutiny and a number of regulatory bodies) will be going ahead remotely using Microsoft Teams.